thejavamonk/thejavamonk.github.io/_posts/project/2016-02-26-easyOperations.markdown

 It is a open source CMS and ERP solution, developed using JavaFX, Java 8, JPA 2.2 and MySQL database.

-the source for easyOperations can be found at [easyOperations web git url](https://github.com/codepreplabs/easyOperations).
+the source for easyOperations can be found at [easyOperations](https://github.com/codepreplabs/easyOperations).